-The use of kites have become more elaborate, from simple, decorative and recreational purposes to the more unique, functional uses by the military, the innovations have also improved.
-With the use of silk, paper, lightweight bamboo and complex constructions, the kite has become a symbol of Chinese innovation, a source of inspiration for modern aircraft and an art form that truly strikes as incredible.
+The use of kites has become more elaborate, from simple, decorative, and recreational purposes to the more unique, functional uses by the military, the innovations have also improved.
+With the use of silk, paper, lightweight bamboo, and complex constructions, the kite has become a symbol of Chinese innovation, a source of inspiration for modern aircraft, and an art form that truly strikes as incredible.

 Though the Egyptians built Towering Pyramids and statues, the Chinese were able to explore the sky and touch the clouds using their creative minds with a lovely kite.